vinceskahan/v5wiki/Home.md

 ### Extensions to WeeWX

 Use extensions to add capabilities to a WeeWX installation.
-Drivers enable WeeWX to collect data from various sources, services collect and emit data, skins contain the templates for generating reports, and uploaders transfer data to online services.
+Drivers enable WeeWX to collect data from various sources, services collect and emit data, skins contain the templates for generating reports, [XType extensions](xtypes) add new observation and aggregation types, and uploaders transfer data to online services.

 #### Drivers